 Improved winter road maintenance

 The information about the icy patch is also sent to the road administrator as a complement to existing measurement stations along the road.
-The data can help the road administrator to better plan and execute winter road maintenance and quickly address changed conditions.
+The data can help the road administrator and their contracted entrepreneurs to better plan and execute winter road maintenance and quickly address changed conditions.

 “When the road administrator has access to information from a large number of cars, the data can be used to make winter road maintenance more efficient.
 The information could help to improve road safety further for all road users.
 This could also reduce the use of salt when not needed and minimise the environmental impact,” says Erik Israelsson.

-Volvo Cars recognises that the maintained integrity of end-users is an important aspect of the system.
+Volvo Car recognizes that the maintained integrity of end-users is an important aspect of the system.
 The information shared with the road administrator will not include data of unique vehicles.
 The aggregated information is used solely to describe the present status of the road network.